 Pipeline version 2 releases are now available as free software updates.
 Pipeline systems are available for purchase from Telestream’s direct sales and worldwide resale channels.
 More information is available at www.telestream.net.

 About Telestream (www.telestream.net)

 Telestream products make it possible to get video content to any audience regardless of how it is created, distributed or viewed.
 Throughout the entire digital media lifecycle, from capture to viewing, for consumers through high-end professionals, Telestream products range from components and encoding applications to fully-automated workflow systems.
 Telestream enables users in a broad range of business environments to leverage the value of their video content.
-Telestream corporate headquarters are located in Nevada City, California, and its team of video experts is located in France, Germany, Sweden, UK and US.
+Telestream corporate headquarters are located in Nevada City, California, and its team of video experts is located in France, Germany, UK and US.